dockur/umbrel/readme.md

 </div></h1>

-Docker container of [UmbrelOS](https://umbrel.com/), making it possible to run it everywhere instead of needing a dedicated device.
+Docker container of [UmbrelOS](https://umbrel.com/), making it possible to run it on every system instead of needing a dedicated device.

 ## Features ✨